MicrosoftDocs/ATADocs/ATPDocs/security-assessment-do-not-expire-passwords.md

 1. Review the list of of exposed entities that have the 'password never expire' attribute.

-    Entities include accounts that were previously authenticated using a password and currently have their password set to 'never expire'.
+    - Entities include accounts that were previously authenticated using a password and currently have their password set to 'never expire'.

+    - This report targets accounts that regularly authenticate using passwords.
+Password-less accounts are not listed in this report.

 1. Take appropriate action on those entities by remove setting that are not secure.